Free3D: Consistent Novel View Synthesis without 3D Representation: Introduction

-In this paper, we introduce \method, a simple, flexible, and efficient method that can also achieve consistent NVS results \emph{without the need to rely on a resource-intensive 3D representation}.
-Zero-1-to-3~\cite{liu2023zero} is perhaps the best-known example of such a 3D-free NVS system.
-Like it, \method builds upon a pre-trained 2D generative model like Stable Diffusion~\cite{rombach2022high}, trained on a large-scale dataset (over 5 billion images~\cite{schuhmann2022laion}), as a data prior.
-The prior knowledge contained in such a 2D generator is extremely important to be able to `guess' plausible novel views of arbitrary new objects, which is inherently highly ambiguous.
-However, we show empirically that Zero-1-to-3, has, in practice, poor camera pose control, and, when tasked with generating multiple views, not very consistent.
+In this paper, we introduce \method, a simple and efficient method that can also achieve consistent NVS results \emph{without the need to rely on an explicit 3D representation}.
+Zero-1-to-3~\cite{liu2023zero} and its precursor 3DiM~\cite{watson2022novel} are perhaps the best-known examples of such a 3D-free NVS system.
+Like Zero-1-to-3, \method builds upon a pre-trained 2D generative model like Stable Diffusion~\cite{rombach2022high}, trained on a large-scale dataset (\ie LAION 5B~\cite{schuhmann2022laion}), as a data prior.
+The prior knowledge contained in such a 2D generator is extremely important to be able to `guess' plausible novel views of open-set objects, which is inherently highly ambiguous.
+However, we show empirically that Zero-1-to-3 has, in practice, poor camera pose control, and, when tasked with generating multiple views, not very consistent.
 The latter is unavoidable in their design because each view is sampled independently from scratch and, owing to the ambiguity of reconstruction, there is no reason why compatible images would be generated each time.
-We refer readers to the supplemental videos for a comprehensive comparison.

-To mitigate these issues, we first show that much better camera control can be achieved by switching to a different representation of camera pose.
-Specifically, we introduce a \emph{ray conditioning normalization} (RCN) (\cref{fig:framework} (b)), which tells \emph{each pixel} its viewing direction.
-This is a \emph{distributed} representation, which should be contrasted to the \emph{concentrated} camera representation used in~\cite{liu2023zero}.
-They pass the camera elevation, azimuth, and distance as language-like tokens that may be difficult for the network to interpret and utilize~\cite{sargent2023zeronvs}.
-In contrast, with our RCN layer, we show how to effectively incorporate this \emph{per-pixel} ray information in an existing text-to-image diffusion model, which empirically leads to significantly more accurate NVS in our experiments (\cref{tab:main_sota,tab:general_sota}).
-It is also reminiscent of the design of methods like NeRF~\cite{mildenhall2020nerf} and LFNs~\cite{sitzmann2021light}, which also work by processing individual rays.
+To mitigate these issues, we first show that better camera control can be achieved by switching to a different representation of camera pose.
+Specifically, we introduce a \emph{ray conditioning normalization} (RCN) layer (\cref{fig:framework} (b)) which tells each pixel its viewing direction.
+This is a distributed representation of the camera, which should be contrasted to the concentrated camera representation used in~\cite{liu2023zero}, where the camera pose is processed as language-like tokens that may be difficult for the network to interpret and utilize~\cite{sargent2023zeronvs}.
+In contrast, with our RCN layer, we show how to effectively incorporate this per-pixel ray information in an \emph{existing} text-to-image diffusion model, which empirically leads to significantly more accurate NVS in our experiments (\cref{tab:main_sota,tab:general_sota}).
+RCN is inspired by the design of methods like NeRF~\cite{mildenhall2020nerf}, LFNs~\cite{sitzmann2021light} and 3DiM~\cite{watson2022novel}, which also work by modelling individual rays.